 I like how Mozart wrote music with poop and sex jokes and was a better musician than all of us.

-Sometimes for me it doesn’t get any better than Wagner operas before the singing starts.
+Sometimes it doesn’t get any better than Wagner operas before the singing starts.

 The cover for Billy Joel's album of solo piano music looks like a score published by Schirmer, but I think it would’ve been cooler and funnier going universal edition all lower case and traumatized post ww2 style.

 I love when old tv sitcoms shortened their opening credits for later seasons/reruns for the extra 15 seconds of commercial revenue.
 Remember how the Full House theme awkwardly cuts from mid verse to the ahhhhh transition to chorus?
 It still gives me joy how triumphantly shitty it is.

 I have fun occasionally updating composer essays/letters to everyday speech like people do with the bible.
 I first started Arnold Schoenberg's 'In Memoriam to Mahler' but written in the style of Samuel L Jackson's Jules from Pulp Fiction.
 I hope to someday make a book of this stuff with different characters.